 Jesus went on to insult his listeners by painting a picture of so-called “sinful” tax collectors and prostitutes entering the kingdom before the “righteous” religionists.
 It’s important to realize that by allowing others to enter God’s kingdom before (or preceding) the Pharisees didn’t exclude the Pharisees themselves from doing similarly.
 On the contrary, they were welcomed into his kingdom, as are all of God’s children, then and today.

-I find it interesting that, although the Pharisees might have chosen to repent, this parable puts them at the end of the line.
-Nevertheless, whether they’d be at the front, middle, or end of the line isn’t relevant here.
+Interestingly, although the Pharisees might have chosen to repent, this parable puts them at the end of the line.
+Nevertheless, whether they’d be at the front, middle, or end of the line doesn’t matter.
 The point is, Jesus intentionally invited into his kingdom those who’d previously rejected him.

-Today, it doesn’t seem so strange to disobey a parent’s request.
-Our society is full of disobedient youngsters lacking respect for adult figures of authority in their lives.
-During the time of Jesus’ ministry, things were looked at completely differently.
+Today, it doesn’t seem strange to disobey a parent’s request.
+Society is full of disobedient youth lacking respect for adult authority figures in their lives.
+During the days of Jesus’ ministry, things were looked at differently.
 The importance of the personal relationship stressed here is essential to appreciate; it helps illustrate the weight of a child’s decision to follow a father’s request.
 In this parable, Jesus condemned those who merely said but didn’t do.
-He’s emphasizing the importance of faith with works.
-For those of us who call ourselves believers, our actions must match our statements.
+He’s emphasizing the importance of faith with works .If we call ourselves believers, our actions must match our statements.